Geoconda

 ee.Authenticate()

-There are two Python libraries installed in Geoconda that can interact with Allas.
-Swiftclient uses the swift protocol and boto3 uses S3 protocol.
+There are two Python libraries installed in Geoconda that can interact with Allas or LUMI-O. Swiftclient uses the swift protocol and boto3 uses S3 protocol.
 You can find CSC examples how to use both here.

 It is also possible to read and write files from and to Allas or other cloud object storage directly with GDAL-based packages such as geopandas